SakshamVats/myAlgorithms/README.md

  2. Binary Search				(implemented using STL)
  3. Interpolation Search    	(implemented using STL)

  4. Insertion Sort				(implemented using STL)
+ 5. Bubble Sort					(implemented using STL)
+ 6. Selection Sort				(implemented using STL)